 Step 2: Lure and reward phase.

 You need to lure your fish through the pattern that you want it to follow.
 Stick a treat onto the end of a toothpick or skewer and get the attention of your fish with it.
-Lead it around the course slowly and reward it with the treat once the course is complete.
+Lead it around the course slowly and reward it with a treat once the course is complete.
 You will need to have a high level of repetition until your fish makes the connection between following the pattern and getting the reward.

 Step 3: Keep rewarding.

 Ensure that you reward your fish every time it completes the course correctly.
-Soon you will notice the fish following the course pattern when you are in the room, in hopes for a treat.
+Soon you will notice the fish following the course pattern when you are in the room, in hopes of a treat.

 It really is as simple as that.
 Training a fish is not particularly difficult but it might just take a bit of trial and error until the fish understands that it will need to do a bit of work to get what it wants.
 It is much like training a dog!